istio/istio.io/content/en/docs/ops/configuration/mesh/app-health-check/index.md

 ## Cleanup

-Remove the namespace used for the examples:
+Remove the namespaces used for the examples:

 {{< text bash >}}
-$ kubectl delete ns istio-io-health
+$ kubectl delete ns istio-io-health istio-io-health-rewrite
 {{< /text >}}